-The parole process and reintegration of offending addicts
+The parole process and reintegration of addicted offenders

-The Regional Authority of Westfalen-Lippe (Landschaftsverband Westfalen-Lippe, LWL) carried out a study on the effectiveness of treatment of addicted offenders in secure psychiatric facilities, in order to draw conclusions on reoffending and addictive substance use after release from detention (Dimmek et al., 2010).
+The Regional Council of Westfalen-Lippe (Landschaftsverband Westfalen-Lippe, LWL) carried out a study on the efficacy of treatment of addicted offenders in secure psychiatric facilities, in order to draw conclusions on reoffending and addictive substance use after release from detention (Dimmek et al., 2010).
 In a retrospective catamnesis, 160 patients were surveyed three years after their release from secure psychiatric facilities.
-The sample studies showed significant biographical risk characteristics, such as first use at an early age (43 % used cannabis before they were 16 years old), a lack of school leaving or occupational qualifications (35 % and 63 %) and violence in the family setting (40 %).
-The main reasons for being sent to a secure psychiatric facility amongst addicted patients were robbery (37.7 %) and violations of the BtMG (32.1 %).
-42.4 % of delinquents reoffended within the period studied, mainly with property or road traffic offences or violations of the BtMG (Bundesministerium der Justiz, 2009).
+The sample studied showed significant biographical risk characteristics, such as first use at an early age (43% used cannabis before they were 16 years old), a lack of school leaving certificate or occupational qualifications (35% and 63%) and violence in the family setting (40%).
+The main reasons for being sent to a secure psychiatric facility amongst addicted patients were robbery (37.7%) and violations of the BtMG (32.1%).
+42.4% of offenders reoffended within the period studied, mainly with property or road traffic offences or violations of the BtMG (Bundesministerium der Justiz, 2009).

-4 ADDITIONAL INFORMATION
+4 ADDITIONAL INFORMATION (T4)

-4.1 Additional sources of information
+4.1 Additional sources of information (T4.1)